How to create an invoice: a step-by-step guide

 There are plenty of resources available to help you find the right invoice template for your business.
 For instance, you can browse through the built-in invoice templates in Microsoft Word or Excel (Windows users) or Pages (Mac users) to get started.

-You can also send customisable invoices for free by connecting your business bank account to the Tide platform.
-Bill your customers directly from the app using our free and easy invoice templates
+You can also send 3 customisable invoices for free every month by connecting your business bank account to the Tide platform.
+Bill your customers directly from the app using our free invoice templates

 Top Tip: If you’re brand new to running a business, you might need to start with the basics.
 Learn about the types of invoices and hear from top experts in our guide on what is an invoice 🤔